walidza/mta-sa-web-site/resource/README.md

-Note: to use log.txt set it to true to  off it set false like that  : log = false
+Note: to use log.txt set the config.ini to true , if  you want off set it false like that  : log = false